AionSystem/TEXTILE-PILLING/docs/tradeoffs.md

 **Citation:** *"Yarns with low twist and high hairiness are more prone to pilling"* — *12—Pilling of Fabrics*, 1956

 **Economic trade-off:** Higher twist increases manufacturing time and energy consumption.
-For the Seeker's carbon neutrality goal, optimal twist (not maximum) is recommended.

 ---